Antwerp city guide: fantastic culture, art, beer and diamonds

 By air

 Antwerp Airport (ANR) is a small airport located just outside the city.
 It offers flights to a limited number of destinations, mainly regional European destinations.
-From Deurne, you can take a bus or taxi to the city centre, which is just a 15-minute drive away.
+You can take a bus or taxi to the city centre, which is just a 15-minute drive away.

 A larger airport is Brussels Airport (BRU).
-It is about 45 km (28 miles) away.
-It offers more international flights.
+It is about 45 km (28 miles) away and offers more international flights.

 From Brussels Airport, the easiest way to reach Antwerp is by train.
 There’s a direct train connection from the airport to Antwerp Central Station.
 The journey takes around 30 minutes.
 You can buy paper tickets from machines in the train station using debit or credit card (tickets cost about €9 one-way).